daattali/beautiful-jekyll/HowToEnroll.md

 We will hold an **information session on April 1st, at 5:00 pm in Biodiversity Room 224** (second floor).
 In this session we will describe details of the course and answer any questions regarding content, objectives, prerequisites and fees associated with living and traveling expenses.

 ## Application and Registration
-Students interested in this course must submit a completed [**application form**](http://biol409.github.io/Application_form.pdf) including a short paragrapgh with a **statement of interest** (doc or pdf format is fine).
-Please answer the following questions: _Why are you interested in participating in this course?_ _Have you considered pursuing a career in ecology?_ _Do you have any experience in research?_ _Which previous field courses, if any, have you attended?_
+Students interested in this course must submit a completed [**application form**](http://biol409.github.io/Application_form.pdf)(doc or pdf format is fine).
+Please include answers to the following questions: _Why are you interested in participating in this course?_ _Have you considered pursuing a career in ecology?_ _Do you have any experience in research?_ _Which previous field courses, if any, have you attended?_

 Please submit your application or any questions regarding this course to **biol409course@gmail.com**.